isabella232/data-workbench.en-1/help/home/c-undst-pg-tag/c-acq-bsln-msmts/c-acq-msmt-data-ck.md

 ---
 description: As a part of the Baseline Measurement data collected, Sensor collects the domain cookies sent from a visitor’s machine when making a request from your web server.
-seo-description: As a part of the Baseline Measurement data collected, Sensor collects the domain cookies sent from a visitor’s machine when making a request from your web server.
-seo-title: Acquiring Measurement Data Through Cookies
 solution: Analytics
 title: Acquiring Measurement Data Through Cookies
 topic: Data workbench